xmos/sw_usb_audio/doc/sw_audio.rst

     - 12.288
     - 2

-The master clock must be supplied by an external source e.g. clock generator chip, fixed oscillators, PLL etc to generate the two frequencies to support 44.1kHz and 48kHz audio frequencies (e.g. 11.2896/22.5792MHz and 12.288/24.576MHz respectively).
-This master clock input is then provided to the CODEC and the XS1 device.
+The master clock must be supplied by an external source e.g. clock generator, fixed oscillators, PLL etc to generate the two frequencies to support 44.1kHz and 48kHz audio frequencies (e.g. 11.2896/22.5792MHz and 12.288/24.576MHz respectively).
+This master clock input is then provided to the CODEC and the XMOS device.

 Port Configuration (CODEC Slave)
 ++++++++++++++++++++++++++++++++

-The default software configuration is CODEC Slave (XS1 master).
-That is, the XS1 provides the BCLK and LRCLK signals to the CODEC.
+The default software configuration is CODEC Slave (XMOS master).
+That is, the XMOS device provides the BCLK and LRCLK signals to the CODEC.

-XS1 ports and XS1 clocks provide many valuable features for implementing I2S.
+XS1 ports and XMOS clocks provide many valuable features for implementing I2S.
 This section describes how these are configured and used to drive the I2S interface.